JABianchi/RomeoRobot/README.md

 * Choose a drive system (arcade drive, tank drive, mecanum drive, etc) to remotely control your robot
 * Go to the [RomeoDrive Library](docs/RomeoDrive%20Library.md)

+ <br/><br/>

+## Current Bugs
+* 1.3.1 Bug in RomeoJoystick constructor used in RomeoDrive class, appName param being passed as 512.
+Temporarily, this param is bypassed to always use the GOBLE app.

 ## Future Work
 * Integration of the configurable [BLYNK app](https://github.com/blynkkk/blynk-library) (when BLYNK revises their BLE plugin)